MathyouMB/Schejewel-GoogleCalenderApp/README.md

 You may notice the view portion is kind of a mess, and this is because I'm using this project as an oppurtunity to experiment with React, and the Materialize CSS framework.
 I also initially created a script version of the app which is complete and can be used by anyone by simply adding your google calender share code into the script.

+<h3>Script Version Setup</h3>
+To configure the script add your google calender share url on this line.

 ```ruby

   calendar_id = 'YOUR CALENDER URL HERE'